Coly ME (Match Engine) API documentation

 Assignment Error Codes

-Assigned Person Record Restriction
+Assigned Tenant Record Restriction

 Other error codes